crystal-lang/rfcs/text/0007-event_loop-refactor.md

 - Omit those abstract defs (dilutes the interface, so not ideal)
 - Split `EventLoop` interface and add parts of it only with `require “socket”`
 - Add stub declarations for the involved types (`Socket::Handle` and `Socket::Address` - `Socket` itself is only used as parameter type which is technically okay for abstract methods)

+### Type for sizes

+Currently, the return type of `unbuffered_read` is unspecified and there’s a bit of a mess.
+Technically, it can only be `Int32` because that’s the size of `Slice`.
+We could use the same in the event loop API.
+However, in order to be future proof for bigger sizes (<https://github.com/crystal-lang/crystal/issues/4011>), we could design the API with `SizeT` instead.
+Considering it’s a low-level system API, this should be fine and makes a lot of sense.\
+Currently, the only possible values would still be the positive range of `Int32`, so there would be no conversion risk.

 ### Blocking event loop